Hyundai Motor goes conservative with redesigned Sonata, Genesis

 Hyundai spokesman Brian Sir said the company was “confident that our Fluidic Sculpture design language will continue to be highly successful”.
 Fluidic Sculpture is a phrase Hyundai often uses to describe its style.

 Expectations are already running high that the overhaul of an ageing lineup will help Hyundai raise prices and bounce back from what is likely to be its first earnings decline since 2008 this year.
-Hyundai shares are trading near a record high after jumping 18 percent over the past three months, outperforming Toyota Motor Corp (7203.T), Volkswagen AG (VOWG_p.DE) and General Motors Co (GM.N).
+Hyundai shares are trading near a record high after jumping 18 percent over the past three months, outperforming Toyota Motor Corp, Volkswagen AG and General Motors Co.

 The automaker is expected to report on Thursday its July-September quarter net profit was little changed from a year earlier at 2.19 trillion won ($2.06 billion), according to Thomson Reuters I/B/E/S. For 2013, profit is seen falling 3 percent, but it is likely to rebound to 9 percent next year, according to Thomson Reuters StarMine data.